-- 'Esc' May be used to move back to the previous item in the same question or previous question.
+- 'Esc' May be used to move back to the previous item in the same question or previous question (script does not change).
 Repeat to back up more than one item.
 Also used to exit look-up functions and edit functions. - 'F1' May be used at any time to bring up a comment screen.
 Previous comments will be displayed and new comments may be added.
 Use this key to enter explanations of any unusual items, particularly in relation to future call-backs.
 For example, who to ask for and what info is missing.
 The computer will assign your login and date to any comments you make.
 To get out of the comment screen simply press F1 once again. - 'F2' Activates the uppermost tool bar on the screen.
 Used to conclude an interview session (logout/quit) and begin a session (household search/get household).
-It can also be used to view "previous households". - 'F3' Activates the EDIT option tool bar. - 'F4' Start Interview begins an interview with a household and can be used to restart (back to beginning while saving whatever has been done). - 'F5' To move back one question at a time.
+It can also be used to view "work history". - 'F3' Activates the EDIT option tool bar. - 'F4' Start Interview begins an interview with a household and can be used to go back to beginning while saving whatever has been done. - 'F5' To move back one question at a time.
 Script changes appropriately. - 'F6' Used to resume the interview sequence after editing data elsewhere in the interview.
-Also takes you to the furthest point of a partially complete interview that is a call back from a previous session. - 'F7' Used to Copy a trip or reverse transit routes for a specific trip. - 'F8' Used to enter a monument or intersection instead of a street address, also for choosing home, work, school or other existing location. - 'F9' May be used to over-ride the automated look up function. - 'F10' Activates the 'Choose a person' tool bar.
+Also takes you to the furthest point of a partially complete interview that is a call back from a previous session. - 'F7' Used to Copy a trip (Pg.
+25) or reverse transit routes (Pg.12) for a specific trip. - 'F8' Used to enter a monument or intersection instead of a street address.
+Shortcut for previously recorded locations.
+See Pg 10 (Trip Screen). - 'F9' May be used to over-ride the automated look up function (data base). - 'F10' Activates the 'Choose a person' tool bar.
 Also used to browse the call history on the household screen and browse past comments on status code screen. - 'F11' Activates the 'Choose a trip' tool bar, also used to browse validation errors on status code screen. - 'F12' A "toggle" switch that expands the data-base look up function to include the Entire Survey Area and/or back to the Local Area.
 The local area is a shortened list based on address of the household.